Agentic Simulation for Emergency Department Operations

 Read the story →

-Lab Director · Assistant Professor, Department of Electrical and Software Engineering, University of Calgary
+Lab Director · Associate Professor, Department of Electrical and Software Engineering, University of Calgary

 Dr. Steve Drew leads the DENOS Lab.
 His research spans federated learning, edge computing, distributed systems, blockchain, and AI for health.
 He serves as an Associate Editor of the IEEE Internet of Things Journal and Neurocomputing.